 Evil Versus Evil: Almost everywhere.
 The Demons and Undead regularly fight each other, the campaigns sometimes give them civil wars, and many neutral or evil factions of the "Good Races" will fight each other or the Demons/Undead constantly.

 Fisher King: The landscape changes to reflect who controls territory.
 The Empire's territory are healthy green fields, Demon territory is hellish with lava pools and magma, Undead territory is dead shriveled up dirt and trees, Dwarf territory is covered in snow.
+The Elven territory is even greener fields.

 Giant Spider: There's one monster like this in the first game, and two monsters in the second.